-BREAKING: Pedestrian struck near airport
+UPDATE: Woman remains in serious condition after being hit by taxi

+Police closed airport-bound traffic on the road for several hours as investigators worked to find out what happened.
+It reopened around 2:30 p.m.

+(2:35 p.m.
+UPDATE): Airport-bound traffic on Roberts Drive is now back open following this morning’s collision.

-Police Monday (17 July) closed airport-bound traffic near Owen Roberts International Airport after it appears a pedestrian was struck in the road.
+ORIGINAL STORY: Police Monday (17 July) closed airport-bound traffic near Owen Roberts International Airport after it appears a pedestrian was struck in the road.

 Details are few at this time, but Cayman 27 understands a taxi van collided with a woman on Roberts Drive in front of a rental car business near the long-term parking lot.

-Note: UPDATE (7:26 p.m.): A woman remains in the hospital fighting for her life after a taxi van struck her near the airport.